wintercms/meta/release-notes/build-457.md

 - The `October\Rain\Database\Attach\File` model's `getPath()` now defines an optional `$fileName` parameter, any custom classes that extend this method must have their method signatures updated to match this change.
 - The `getDisk()` method has been added to the `October\Rain\Database\Attach\File` model which enables running all storage related commands on the File's actual storage disk instead of the default storage disk.
 - Added new `Backend\Traits\PreferenceMaker` trait modelled after the `SessionMaker` trait that stores minor user preference changes (such as backend list configurations) in the user's preferences.
+- Added `cms.enableBackendServiceWorkers` (defaulting to false) to allow the use of Service Workers in the backend.
+They have been disabled by default for security purposes to prevent any frontend Service Workers from leaking into the backend.

 ## Bug Fixes:
 - Fixed support for JS plugins extending the RichEditor